adamsilver/fdpb/03-book-a-flight.md

 };
 ```

+Notes:

-Note that we're filtering out <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd> and <kbd>Enter</kbd> keys.
+- We're filtering out the <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd> and <kbd>Enter</kbd> keys.
 This is because if we didn't, the default case would run and would incorrectly show the menu.
-Instead of filtering out these keys, we could check for the keys we're interested in.
-But, this would mean specifying a huge range of keys which would increase the chance of one being missed—this would then break the experience.
+Instead of filtering out these keys, we could check explicitly for the keys we're interested in.
+But, this would mean specifying a huge range of keys which would increase the chance of one being missed, breaking the experience in the process.

-We only want to do handle the cases when the user presses <kbd>Down</kbd> or a character to match on (which are the last two cases in the above function).
-When the user presses a character, matching options are shown in the menu and the live region is updated.
+- We want to handle two keys in particular: the <kbd>Down</kbd> key and any other character which are the last two cases in the switch statement above.

+When the user presses a character (the last statement in the above function), the `onTextBoxType()` function (shown below) is invoked—comments are inline.

 ```JS
 Autocomplete.prototype.onTextBoxType = function(e) {